CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

         - [ ] implement 2D bench
 - [ ] -> once bench is fixed, do the allocatable version of the baseline code

+To do on 06/05 :
+- [ ] fix bench
+    - [X] fix stencil
+        - [ ] check in MG code
+    - [ ] fix "preheating" cache and check constant results
+        - [X] attempted fix that uses fixed stencil size in a computation - may be improved upon, L3 PAPI misses still irregular at 128*1024 size and 1024 iterations
+    - [ ] sanity check, especially if preheating cache does not work
+        - [ ] implement 2D bench
+- [ ] -> once bench is fixed, do the allocatable version of the baseline code

 ### Objectives from discussion on the 06/04
 - [ ] Comme convenu il serait interessant de modifier le code de stencil pour qu'il "ressemble" au code de stencil classique: